Jump to content

 Crete map

-She is the author of A Birdwatching Guide to Crete, the only ‘where to watch’ guide to Crete, with useful background information and checklists of birds, butterflies, reptiles & amphibians and mammals.
-It is currently out of print but both Honeyguide and Stephanie have a few copies.
+She was the author of A Birdwatching Guide to Crete, the only ‘where to watch’ guide to Crete, with useful background information and checklists of birds, butterflies, reptiles & amphibians and mammals.
+It is currently out of print.

-Honeyguide has run at least one holiday on Crete every April since 1995, except 2010 due to volcanic ash.
-Our reports from 2001 to the present are here
+Honeyguide has run at least one holiday on Crete every April since 1995, except 2010 due to volcanic ash and 2020/2021, the two years affected by the coronavirus epidemic.
+Our holiday reports from 2003 to the present are here.

 Helping you enjoy wildlife – Helping you protect wildlife